Pigpog/csgo-vlc-volume/README.md

 Edit the `config.js` to match your setup.

 ## Run server.js with node and enjoy!
-Your volume should lower when you are alive and should up when you die.
+Your volume should lower when you are alive and should up when you die, or when a round ends.